siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 single narrow site either.

-## Brain Rhythms and Information-Bearing Structure
+## Rhythms Help Organize Recognition

-At the scale of ordinary neuroscience, one part of the resonance picture is already well motivated: brain dynamics are not exhausted by static wiring.
+At the scale of ordinary neuroscience, one part of the resonance picture is already well motivated: the brain does not work only through static wiring.

 Oscillatory coupling, phase relation, and multi-band coordination matter for memory, attention, timing, and selection.
 This does not by itself prove a full